-The Board is committed to its Membership, which represents the Society's owner and customer.
+The Board is committed to serving its Members, who are the Society's owner and customer.
 Communication with Members is encouraged via letters, email, the website, telephone, survey responses and an invitation to the AGM.

 Members are encouraged to use their vote.
 The Society continues to offer different ways of casting votes to make it easier including allowing Members to cast their vote electronically or complete and return the proxy voting form.

 At the AGM, the Chief Executive presents the previous year's performance and describes our future plans.
 All Board Members expect to be available to answer Members' questions.
-The 2020 AGM was held by video conference and it is likely that the 2021 AGM will similarly either be entirely online or will allow online participation.
+The 2021 AGM was held by video conference due to coronavirus restrictions and it is likely that the 2022 AGM will similarly allow online participation.